 Overdiagnosis includes unnecessary treatment of cancer that would not have caused harm in a woman’s lifetime, as well as the physical and psychological consequences of false positives.
 Current research puts the risk of overdiagnosis at 10 percent, compared to research that shows not participating in screening mammography leads to a 60 percent higher chance of dying from breast cancer.

 Early detection is the primary reason for screening.
-When breast cancer is detected through imaging and before it is clinically apparent (e.g. palpable lump), it is more likely to be small and more easily treated.
+When breast cancer is detected through imaging and before it is clinically apparent (e.g., palpable lump), it’s more likely to be small and more easily treated.
 Small cancers detected early can be removed and breast conserving surgery can be performed.
 Additionally, small cancers often do not require chemotherapy or radiation therapy.

 Factors that can increase the risk of developing breast cancer include women with a personal history of, or one or more first-degree relatives (parent, sibling, child) diagnosed with, breast or ovarian cancer; women who are carriers of gene mutations, such as BRCA1 or BRCA2, or have a first-degree relative with these gene mutations; and women who have had chest radiation therapy before age 30 or within the past eight years.